maiconmelo/theparallelminds/positions-deduplicated.md

   - Act as an advocate for the Customer and their teams is an advantage.
   - Advanced skills in customer service and customer facing communication
   - Willing to relocate to the United Arab Emirates.

 ---

-## 115. HPC and Storage Technology Consultant - HPE (Abu Dhabi)

-[This is the same role as Entry 114, but located in Abu Dhabi, UAE.
-The description is identical, with only the location changed.]

----

-## 116. HPC and Storage Technology Consultant - HPE (Abu Dhabi - Additional)

-[This is the same role as Entry 114, but located in Abu Dhabi, UAE.
-The description is identical, with only the location changed.]

----

-## 117. HPC and Storage Technology Consultant - HPE (Abu Dhabi - Additional)

-[This is the same role as Entry 114, but located in Abu Dhabi, UAE.
-The description is identical, with only the location changed.]

----

-## 118. Senior HPC Storage Engineer - NVIDIA (Austin)

-[This is the same role as Entry 102, but located in Austin, TX.
-The description is identical, with only the location changed.]

----